MoneseWilliams/PKI-Portfolio-Monese-Williams/labs/week-06/submissions/expired-certificate/lab-01-expired-certificate.md

 **Result:**

 [Chain valid / chain broken — and what the error said]

 **What you found:**

-[What this step confirmed or ruled out]
+[What this step confirmed or ruled out] Looking at the certificate chain, I was able to see that the leaf certificate for *.badssl.com was issued by the intermediate CA, COMODO RSA Domain Validation Secure Server CA. This intermediate CA was then issued a certificate by another CA, COMODO RSA Certification Authority.
+The last certificate in the chain was issued by AddTrust External CA Root, which is the root CA of the chain.
+This verifies that the chain is not broken and that each certificate is properly issued by the next authority

 ---